History of Inuit clothing: Appropriation by Southern fashion industry

 In 2015, London-based design house KTZ released a collection which included a number of Inuit-inspired garments.
-Of particular note was a sweater with designs taken directly from historical photographs of an Inuit shaman's unique caribou parka.
+Of particular note was a sweater with designs taken directly from historical photographs of an Inuk shaman's unique caribou parka.
 The garment, known variously as the Shaman's Parka or the Inuit Angakkuq Coat, is well-known to scholars of Inuit culture; Bernadette Driscoll Engelstad described it as "the most unique garment known to have been created in the Canadian Arctic."
 It was designed in the late 19th century by the angakkuq Qingailisaq and sewn by his wife, Ataguarjugusiq.
 Either Qingailisaq or his son, the angakkuq Ava, sold the coat to Captain George Comer in 1902, who brought it to the American Museum of Natural History.
 Its intricate designs, which resemble Koryak and Chukchi motifs, were inspired by spiritual visions.
 Ava's great-grandchildren criticized KTZ for failing to obtain permission to use the design from his family.
 After the criticism was picked up by the media, KTZ issued an apology and pulled the item from the market.
 French fashion designer Joseph Altuzarra had also drawn inspiration from the Shaman's Parka in his Fall/Winter 2012 collection, but to a lesser degree that did not result in controversy.

 Some brands have made efforts to work with Inuit designers directly.
 In 2019, Canadian winterwear brand Canada Goose launched Project Atigi, commissioning fourteen Canadian Inuit seamstresses to each design a unique parka or amauti from materials provided by Canada Goose.
 The designers retained the rights to their designs.
 The parkas were displayed in New York City and Paris before being sold, and the proceeds, which amounted to approximately $80,000, were donated to national Inuit organization Inuit Tapiriit Kanatami (ITK).
 The original Project Atigi was criticized by some Inuit designers for not being sufficiently publicized to potential applicants.

 The following year, the company released an expanded collection called Atigi 2.0, which involved eighteen seamstresses who produced a total of ninety parkas.
 The proceeds from the sales were again donated to ITK.
 Gavin Thompson, vice-president of corporate citizenship for Canada Goose told CBC that the brand had plans to continue expanding the project in the future.
 A parka from the original collection was displayed at the Inuk Style exhibition at the Winnipeg Art Gallery in 2020.
 In 2022, Kakuktinnniq designed a capsule collection for the third iteration of Project Atigi.
 The advertising campaign for the collection featured Inuit women as models: throat singer Shina Novalinga, actress Marika Sila and model Willow Allen.